Carlton D. Wall House

 A massive brick retaining wall supports a dramatic terrace.
 Floor to ceiling windows, doors without mullions, and corner windows are used throughout the house.
 This brings the "outside in", which is the case in all Wright houses.
 From 1943 to 1944, Milton Horn collaborated with Wright on a wood relief mural for the house.
 In 1947, a 1000 sqft bedroom wing was added to accommodate the Walls' growing family.
 It is located to the west of the original house.

-Snowflake was purchased by Tom Monaghan, the founder of Domino's Pizza, in 1983, and it was used on a rotating basis by executives of his corporation.
-It was to be part of Mr. Monaghan's Frank Lloyd Wright Study Center.
-In the late 1980s it was sold to the current owners who use it as their personal residence.
+Snowflake was purchased by Tom Monaghan, the founder of Domino's Pizza, in 1983.
+It was used on a rotating basis by executives of his corporation.
+It was to be part of Monaghan's Frank Lloyd Wright Study Center.
+In the late 1980s it was sold to the current owners who use it as a residence.